yugabyte/yugabyte-db/doc/pg_partman.md

  * p_retention - optional parameter to give a retention time interval and immediately drop tables containing only data older than the given interval.
 If you have a retention value set in the config table already, the function will use that, otherwise this will override it.
 If not, this parameter is required.
 See the **About** section above for more information on retention settings.
  * p_keep_table - optional parameter to tell partman whether to keep or drop the table in addition to uninheriting it.
 TRUE means the table will not actually be dropped; FALSE means the table will be dropped.
 This function will just use the value configured in **part_config** if not explicitly set.
 This option is ignored if retention_schema is set.
  * p_keep_index - optional parameter to tell partman whether to keep or drop the indexes of the child table when it is uninherited.
 TRUE means the indexes will be kept; FALSE means all indexes will be dropped.
 This function will just use the value configured in **part_config** if not explicitly set.
 This option is ignored if p_keep_table is set to FALSE or if retention_schema is set.
  * p_retention_schema - optional parameter to tell partman to move a table to another schema instead of dropping it.
 Set this to the schema you want the table moved to.
 This function will just use the value configured in **part_config** if not explicitly set.
-If this option is set, the retention_keep_* parameters are ignored.
+If this option is set, the retention p_keep_table & p_keep_index parameters are ignored.
  * Returns the number of partitions affected.

 *drop_partition_id(p_parent_table text, p_retention bigint DEFAULT NULL, p_keep_table boolean DEFAULT NULL, p_keep_index boolean DEFAULT NULL, p_retention_schema text DEFAULT NULL) RETURNS int*